TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

 # Revision History
 ## 2024/06/24:TomislavMatas: Version "1.126.2"
+* Update "EZSeleniumLib" to version "4.22.2" to mitigate "stale element reference" errors.
 * Improve fault tolerance on time slice entry.
 * Force "repaint" when app has been startet with "/run" argument in order to show the correct driver versions.